 |Watch Video||Centro Escolar Alberto Masferrer|

-It is a dance informed by Mrs. Francisca Navas de Miralda in the Department of Olancho and compiled by Rafael Manzanares Aguilar in the city of Olanchito, Department of Yoro.
-This dance reminds us oftimes in which the young people courted and fell in love with music, the popular poetry, and exchanging notes, to which the girls responded, letting a young man know by the wit and grace in their answers that they were pleased by him.
+This dance was informed by Mrs. Francisca Navas de Miralda in the Department of Olancho and compiled by Rafael Manzanares Aguilar in the city of Olanchito, Department of Yoro.
+In grammatical Spanish, the first word in the title would be "Sois", but the people in the countryside use the form "Sos."
+This dance reminds us of times in which the young people courted and fell in love with music, the popular poetry, and exchanging notes, to which the girls responded, letting a young man know by the wit and grace in their answers that they were pleased by him.

 Sos un Ángel